ToolShedTested

 5. CDI Torque 2503MFRPH 1/2-Inch Micrometer Torque Wrench -- Best Professional Grade

 CDI Torque is made in the USA and built to a different standard than the import options.
 The 2503MFRPH delivers ±3% accuracy across its 30-250 ft-lb range -- the tightest spec in this lineup.
-The reversible ratchet head is replaceable when it eventually wears, which means this wrench can outlast five cheaper alternatives.
-At $148, this is a professional shop tool.
+The reversible ratchet head is replaceable when it eventually wears, which means this wrench can outlast five cheaper alternatives. at the current retailer price this is a professional shop tool.
 The click is crisp and unmistakable.
 The micrometer-style adjustment locks firmly and doesn't drift.
 No digital display, no bells and whistles -- just a precision instrument that does its job exactly right.
 If you work on cars professionally, build engines, or need a wrench you can hand to anyone on your crew and trust the output -- this is the one.
 Best for: professional mechanics, engine builders, shops that demand calibration accuracy

 Click vs. Digital: Which Type to Buy